sergiogc9/fox-node-cli/README.md

 Checks the node package manager used in the current directory (and in its parents).
 Only works with `npm` and `yarn`.

 Possible return values: `yarn`, `npm` or `unknown`

+#### `publish`

+Publishes the package in current project **only if current version is not already published** in the registry.

+Command arguments:

+- `-h, --help`: See help section.
+- `-u, --update`: Updates the package version before publishing.
+See help the options available.
+- `-p, --push`: Pushes the changes to remote.
+It should be done if an update is done to keep consistency.